-It is envisaged that client classification will be used for changing the behavior of almost any part of the DHCP message processing, including the assignment of leases from different pools, the assignment of different options (or different values of the same options) etc. In the current release of the software however, there are only four mechanisms that take advantage of client classification: subnet selection, definition of DHCPv4 private (codes 224-254) and code 43 options, assignment of different options and, for DHCPv4 cable modems, the setting of specific options for use with the TFTP server address and the boot file field.
+It is envisaged that client classification will be used for changing the behavior of almost any part of the DHCP message processing.
+In the current release of the software however, there are only five mechanisms that take advantage of client classification: subnet selection, pool selection, definition of DHCPv4 private (codes 224-254) and code 43 options, assignment of different options and, for DHCPv4 cable modems, the setting of specific options for use with the TFTP server address and the boot file field.

-The process of doing classification is conducted in four steps:
+The process of doing classification is conducted in several steps: